Tencent/wcdb/README.md

-        .passphrase("passphrase".getBytes())  // passphrase to the database, remove this line for plain-text .cipherSpec(cipherSpec)               // cipher to use, remove for default settings .writeAheadLoggingEnabled(true)       // enable WAL mode, remove if not needed .asyncCheckpointEnabled(true)         // enable asynchronous checkpoint, remove if not needed
+        .passphrase("passphrase".getBytes())  // passphrase to the database, remove this line for plain-text .cipherSpec(cipherSpec)               // cipher to use, remove for default settings .writeAheadLoggingEnabled(true)       // enable WAL mode, remove if not needed .asyncCheckpointEnabled(true);        // enable asynchronous checkpoint, remove if not needed

 AppDatabase db = Room.databaseBuilder(this, AppDatabase.class, "app-db")
                 .allowMainThreadQueries()